Good oral health – a key factor in good general health

-Dentistry is the art and science of the maintenance of all aspects of oral health and function for all people in our community.
+Dentistry is both an art and a science.
+It covers the spectrum of oral health and supports all people in our community.

 Why study Dentistry?

-If you’re considering a career as a dentist, you should be prepared for lifelong learning to maintain your practising standards.
+If you are considering a career as a dentist, you can look forward to a health profession that provides considerable variety and lifelong learning as you work to maintain your practising standards.

-As a graduate, there are opportunities for full- or part-time work in New Zealand or overseas; and opportunities include private general or specialist practice, academic careers, or hospital- or defence-based practice.
+As a graduate there are opportunities for full- or part-time work in New Zealand or overseas, in private general or specialist practice, academic careers, or hospital- or defence-based practice.

 Dentistry teaches you:

-- The scientific foundations in anatomy, physiology, and oral biology
+- The scientific foundations in anatomy, physiology, oral biology, and biomaterials.

-- Clinical skills, first in simulation classes in the Faculty of Dentistry’s cutting-edge simulation laboratory, and then in patient sessions
+- Clinical skills, first in simulation classes and laboratories, and then in patient sessions.

 What will I study?

-After selection from Health Sciences First Year (HSFY), or from other entry categories, you commence studies in second-year Bachelor of Dental Surgery (BDS).
+After admission from Health Sciences First Year (HSFY), or from other entry categories, you will undertake a further four years of study within the Faculty of Dentistry.
+You will commence studies in second-year Bachelor of Dental Surgery (BDS2).

-In the third theme, The Dentist and the Community, you will learn about public health dentistry and about how to further develop your communication skills.
+In the third theme, The Dentist and the Community, you will learn about cultural safety in dentistry, public health dentistry, and how to further develop your communication skills and ethical practice.

 In third and fourth year, The Dentist and the Patient is a major component of the curriculum.
-Here you will develop your clinical skills, initially in simulation sessions in our state-of-the-art simulation laboratory and then in patient sessions.
+Here you will develop your clinical skills, initially in simulation sessions in our state-of-the-art simulation laboratory and then managing patients in our new clinics.

-You will cover a wide range of clinical dental disciplines including prosthodontics and clinical cariology, endodontics, periodontics, paediatric dentistry, orthodontics, oral medicine, oral surgery, oral pathology, and special needs dentistry.
+You will cover a wide range of clinical dental disciplines including clinical cariology and prosthodontics, periodontics, endodontics, paediatric dentistry, orthodontics, oral medicine, oral surgery, oral pathology, and special needs dentistry.

-To underpin your increasing clinical experience, the biomedical sciences papers will cover general and oral pathology, growth and development, medicine, surgery, and therapeutics.
-In The Dentist and the Community, you will explore epidemiology and determinants of oral health and culture, and ethnicity and oral health.
+To underpin your increasing clinical experience, the Biomedical Sciences papers will cover general and oral pathology, growth, development and ageing, oral medicine, oral surgery, and therapeutics.
+In The Dentist and the Community theme, you will explore epidemiology and determinants of oral health and culture, and ethnicity and oral health.

-In fifth year, you will consolidate your clinical experience and undertake a research project, either in Dunedin, elsewhere in New Zealand, or overseas.
+In fifth (final) year, you will consolidate your clinical experience either in Dunedin or our new clinical facility in Auckland.

 There are no subject requirements for entry into the Health Sciences First Year (HSFY) programme, but we strongly recommend you take Biology, Chemistry, and Physics at Year 13.